deanwampler/spark-scala-tutorial/README.markdown

 If you exit the REPL immediately, this will happen implicitly.
 Still, it's a good practice to always call `stop`.

+## The Spark Web Console

+When you have a `SparkContext` running, it provides a web UI with very useful information about how your job is mapped to JVM tasks, metrics about execution, etc.

+Before we finish this exercise, open [localhost:4040](http://localhost:4040) and browse the UI.
+You will find this console very useful for learning Spark internals and when debugging problems.

+## Exercises

 There are comments at the end of this file with suggested exercises to learn the API.
 All the subsequent examples we'll discuss include suggested exercises, too.
-Solutions for some of them are provided in the `src/main/scala/sparkworkshop/solns` directory.
+Solutions for some of them are provided in the [src/main/scala/sparkworkshop/solns](https://github.com/deanwampler/spark-workshop/tree/master/src/main/scala/sparkworkshop/solns) directory.

 You can exit the Scala REPL now.
 Type `:quit` or use `^d` (control-d).